timvisee/ffsend/README.md

 ## Features
 - Fully featured and friendly command line tool
-- Upload and download files securely
+- Upload and download files and directories securely
 - Always encrypted on the client
 - Additional password protection and configurable download limits
 - Built-in file and directory archiving and extraction